Skip to content

 • Same-day discharge for most patients

-For more on what my approach looks like in practice, see what happens during a knee replacement, the knee replacement recovery timeline, and how long a knee replacement lasts.
+For more on what my approach looks like in practice, see what happens during a knee replacement, the knee replacement recovery timeline, and how I think about technology in robotic knee replacement.
+Or schedule a consultation to talk through your knee.

 Frequently asked questions

-Is Jiffy Knee better than other knee replacement techniques?
+Is the Jiffy Knee better than a traditional knee replacement?

 Do you perform Jiffy Knee?

-I perform a modern, muscle-sparing, rapid-recovery knee replacement.
-It is not the branded Jiffy Knee procedure, but it is designed around the same goals — preserving the quadriceps muscle, supporting same-day walking, minimizing pain, and getting patients back to their lives quickly.
-The specifics of my approach (PCL preservation, medial-pivot implant, conservative bone preparation, plastic-surgery-style closure) are described above.
+I perform a modern, muscle-sparing, rapid-recovery knee replacement built around the same goals patients are seeking — preserving the quadriceps, supporting same-day walking, minimizing pain, and getting back to life quickly — but I prioritize minimizing all muscle trauma and maintaining accurate exposure, not just avoiding a single cut.
+The specifics (limited medial parapatellar approach, PCL preservation, medial-pivot implant, plastic-surgery-style closure) are described above.

 Will I have staples or sutures that need to be removed?

-No. I close the incision with a plastic-surgery-style layered technique using dissolvable sutures beneath the skin, reinforced with surgical tape and skin adhesive on the surface.
-Nothing needs to be removed later.
-Patients tell me it heals more comfortably and looks better than the staple-closed knee replacements they have seen on family or friends.
+No. I close with a plastic-surgery-style layered technique using dissolvable sutures beneath the skin, reinforced with surgical tape and skin adhesive.
+Nothing needs to be removed later, and patients tell me it heals more comfortably and looks better than the staple-closed knees they’ve seen on family or friends.

 Can I have outpatient (same-day) knee replacement with you?

 For many patients, yes.
-With modern muscle-sparing technique, spinal anesthesia plus regional blocks, multimodal non-opioid pain control, and a structured recovery plan, same-day discharge is the standard for patients who are good candidates.
-Some patients benefit from an overnight stay — this is a clinical decision made together at consultation.
-See our article on outpatient (same-day) joint replacement for more.
+With muscle-sparing technique, spinal anesthesia plus regional blocks, multimodal non-opioid pain control, and a structured recovery plan, same-day discharge is the standard for good candidates.
+Some patients benefit from an overnight stay — a clinical decision made together at consultation.

 References